-Download corona.zip, unzip it, open corona.html and corona.js with VS Code, and take a look.
-As you can see, corona.html file is connected to corona.js inside of the js folder, which contains a great big array of objects with information about news articles that appeared when I visited newsapi.org and entered the search terms corona and virus.
-Many of the articles are about topics other than the corona virus, but for our purposes that really doesn’t matter!
+Download Project4-Start.zip, unzip it, open project4-start.html and project4-start.js with VS Code, and take a look.
+As you can see, project4-start.html file is connected to project4-start.js inside of the js folder, which contains a great big array of objects with information about news articles I collected about the latest trends.

 Specifically, the document that you ultimately create needs the following